lsst-dm/dmtn-277/index.md

 Fig 2: g-band magnitude errors as a function of magnitude for the high galactic lattitude sample of `the_monster`.
 The red line shows the spline fit used to assign errors to the simulated refcat.
 :::

-This reference catalog can be accessed in the repo:
+This reference catalog can be accessed in the repo

 > `repo = '/repo/ops-rehearsal-3-prep'`